 3. Review usage at least 30–60 days before renewal

 Give yourself time to act.
-Review usage patterns, license allocations, user feedback, and budget implications at least 30–60 days before a renewal date.
-If you wait too long, you lose negotiating leverage and risk getting stuck with status quo pricing.
+Reviewing usage patterns, license allocations, and budget implications at least 30–60 days before a renewal date is critical.

 “We cut $22K in renewals last quarter just by checking Stitchflow’s usage trends and dropping tools no one touched in 90 days.”